gokulkrh/amfoss-tasks/README.md

 10. CS50:

-  I watched all the lectures till week 5 but didn't complete the problem sets.
+  I watched all the lectures till week 5 and completed the problemsets as much as I could.

 Additional Tasks

 11. A Pong game:

   I found several online tutorials and resources for building the game.
 I followed this tutorial on youtube (https://www.youtube.com/watch?v=KApAJhkkqkA) and made an offline multiplayer version of it.

+12. Python Source:

+  For this task I first converted the individual hexadecimal values to decimal and checked which ascii value when xored according to the program gives the decimal in the ciphertext.
+Then I reversed the shift function in the program to extract a list containing the flag.
+It took me a long time as I did most of the process on paper, I don't know if I'm supposed to do it like this but still I was able to solve the task.

 13. Project Euler (for math freaks):

-  I used python 3 and was able complete 4 out of 5 questions but it showed runtime errors and time limit exceeded errors in some test cases.
+  I used python 3 and was able complete all the questions but it showed runtime errors and time limit exceeded errors in some test cases.

 14. Bandit: